moodlep/cai/Readme.md

 - **Train Folder**: Contains recipes for training `smollm2` and `mistral` models on a single GPU server using PEFT (QLoRA) for the Constitutional AI process, that includes multiple training steps including a Supervised Fine-Tuning (SFT) and a preference training (DPO) step.

+For a more details on how to get started using Hugging Face's alignment-handbook refer to our [blog post](https://emergent-behaviour.blogspot.com/2025/02/training-constitutional-ai-model-using.html).

 ## License
 This project is licensed under the MIT License.
 See the LICENSE file for details.